While the conditions for this program are the same as the "Classic Programme", it offers a more academic background and a larger flexibility:

-Your host family is the defining feature of your study abroad experience, helping you become fully accustomed to US American culture and feel part of the local community.
+Host families are usually the highlight of the study abroad experience, helping their host students become fully used to and immersed into the American culture and feel part of the local community.

-Our partner organization's volunteer host families are carefully screened and regularly inspected.
-Families are not compensated for hosting international students and take an active interest in choosing a student to host and sharing their homes, lives and culture with their guests.
+Our partner organization works with volunteer host families who are carefully screened and regularly inspected.
+Families are not compensated for hosting international students and take an active interest in choosing a student they can host and sharing their homes, lives and culture with.

-While staying with your host family, you will have a single or shared room depending on your placement.
+While staying with a host family, the student will have a single or shared room depending on the placement.
 All stays are half board.

-The local correspondent is an experienced staff member who knows the host families and is in regular contact with the students and their American parents throughout the programme.
-They regularly organize meetings to ensure that your experience is going smoothly, both with your host family and at school.
-Your local correspondant is on hand to lend assistance in case of any issues and should be your first point of contact on the ground.
+The local coordinator is an experienced staff member who knows the host families well and is in regular contact with the students and their host parents throughout the program.
+They regularly organize meetings to ensure that the stay is going smoothly, both with the host family as well as with the school.
+The local coordinator is always available for should there be any issue and will be the first point of contact upon the student's arrival.

-- Academic year: from mid-August to mid-June (according to schools)
+- Academic year: from mid-August to mid-June (depending on the school)

-- Semesters: from mid-August to mid-December or mid-January to mid-June (according to schools)
+- Semester: from mid-August to mid-December or mid-January to mid-June (depending on the school)